 Illustrations should be paintings or drawings, not computer generated cartoons.

-The illustrations should also flow with the written words.
+During Picking Children’s Books the illustrations should also flow with the written words.
 With this being said, the characters and theme of the story should be illustrated based off of how the words feel and describe characters.

 It is important that the illustrations tell a part of the story that is not written, this helps students make inferences on their own by looking at the pictures.
 They should also be able to skim through the pages and to an extent, understand what the story is about.